hidglobal/digitalpersona-sample-js-oidc/README.md

     </tr>
   </table>

-  * Find a certificate with a subject ending with <b>/dpsts</b> and note a thumbprint that is <b>E3183A8566D3E42EC995832CE0BBFFF4669F8A70</b> in the sample
+  * Find a certificate with a subject ending with <b>/dpsts</b> and note a thumbprint that is <b>E3183A8566D3E42EC995832CE0BBFFF4669F8A70</b> in the sample.
-  * Export that certificate in binary encoded DER format by running a command
+  * Export that certificate in binary encoded DER format by running the command

 ```markdown
 Export-Certificate -Cert (Get-ChildItem -Path cert:\LocalMachine\My\<noted thumbprint>) -Type CERT -FilePath c:\Certificates\signingCertificate.cer